If you’re reading this article, it probably means that you’d like to learn basic lacrosse rules for beginners.

 - Men play their lacrosse game in a field of 110*60 yards, which is around 30yards smaller than that of women.

 For more detailed rules, check out the official NCAA Men’s Rules.

 Women’s Lacrosse Rules for Beginners

 Women’s and Men’s lacrosse rules have a lot of similarities.

-But even though they share the basic rules, some regulations only apply for women teams, such as:
+But even though they share the basic rules, some regulations only apply to women’s teams, such as:

 - Both body and stick checking that are aimed at hitting an opponent is prohibited in women’s lacrosse.
 Players committing this foul face a penalty.